Beating the Winner's Curse via Inference-Aware Policy Optimization: Introduction

 \subsection{Contributions}

 Our contributions are three-fold.
-First, we formalize the inference-aware policy optimization problem, where the goal is to obtain a policy with statistically significant policy improvement.
-Second, we perform a theoretical analysis on the tradeoff between expected performance and statistically significant policy improvement---specifically, we compute the entire Pareto frontier of policies trading off expected improvement and statistical significance of improvement.
-Finally, we propose a novel policy optimization algorithm based on this analysis; our policy optimization algorithm is the first one designed to enable practitioners to obtain statistically significant policy improvements.
+(1) We formalize the inference-aware policy optimization problem, where the goal is to obtain a policy with statistically significant policy improvement.
+(2) We perform a theoretical analysis on the tradeoff between expected performance and statistically significant policy improvement---specifically, we compute the entire Pareto frontier of policies trading off expected improvement and statistical significance of improvement.
+We find a number of interesting insights (summarized below).
+(3) We propose a novel policy optimization algorithm based on this analysis; our policy optimization algorithm is the first one designed to enable practitioners to obtain statistically significant policy improvements.
 By selecting a desired policy along the Pareto frontier, practitioners can obtain the best policy at a desired level of confidence.